SashaLawrence/fellowship-wk2-adv-html-css/day06/02prototyping/PITCHME.md

 ### Exercise

 - Build a page with Bootstrap |
-- DOwnload it and include it |
+- Download it and include it |
 - Read the docs and start adding HTML to your page |

 ---